CR4 Frequenty Askes Questions (FAQ)

 When you register with CR4, you create an account with a user name.
 After registering, you can login to take advantage of CR4’s personalization features, and to have your username displayed on comments and posts.
 To login, look in the upper right-hand corner of the CR4 home page for the Login link.
 This link will take you to a page where you can enter your username and password.
 Remember that your password is case-sensitive.
 This means, for example, that 'S' and 's' are different.

-Click the "Edit Profile" button within your own user profile, or choose the "Edit Profile" link at the bottom of the site-wide right-hand navigation bar.
-(Hint: This link is in a box labeled "Logged In".)
+Click the "Edit Profile" button within your own user profile, or choose the "Edit Profile" link at the bottom of the CR4 right-hand navigation, in the block labeled "Logged In".
 From within the Edit Profile action area, you may:

 If you own the copyright, then the answer is "yes".